HIGHLIGHTS

 In addition to the workshops, the project includes a film programme, Lo schermo dell’arte YOUNG, aimed at primary and lower secondary school students from the three participating institutions.

-The screenings will be introduced by Milo Adami, filmmaker and lecturer at ISIA Urbino, CIPS trainer and founder of the association 24FPS.
+The screenings are introduced by Milo Adami, filmmaker and lecturer at ISIA Urbino, CIPS trainer and founder of the association 24FPS.

 Florence